mleegan89/kickstarter-analysis/Written_Report_Template (1).md

 ![Theater Outcomes Based on Launch Date](github.com/mleegan89/kickstarter-analysis/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
-In order to determine the a fundraising campaign's outcome based on the intial fundraising goal we first needed to create 12 data bands in which to analyze the results.
+In order to determine a fundraising campaign's outcome based on the intial fundraising goal we first needed to create 12 data bands in which to analyze the results.
 We chose the 12 bands represented below on the chart.
 Using these bands, this allowed the distribution to be analyzed with prechosen distribution amounts instead of arbitraliy looking at the fundraising goal amounts.

 ![Outcomes Based on Goals](github.com/mleegan89/kickstarter-analysis/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
-No difficulties where encountered when using the formulas to determine the results of this data.
+No difficulties were encountered when using the formulas to determine the results of this data.
 One difficulty that could have presented itself would have been months that little (or no) data existed.
-If this had been encountered we would have likely had to annotate that in all data graphics or remove that specific month for our analyzation.
+If this had been encountered we would have likely had to annotate that in all data graphics or remove that specific month from our analysis.

 ## Results